-The Eden Project, an educational charity, connects people with each other and the living world, exploring how we can work towards a better future.
+The Eden Project, an educational charity, connects people with each other and the living world, exploring how we can work together towards a better future.
 Their visitor destination in Cornwall, UK, is nestled in the crater of a huge reclaimed china clay pit.
-Here, massive Biomes housing the largest rainforest in captivity, stunning plants, exhibitions and stories serve as a backdrop to the site's striking contemporary gardens, summer concerts and exciting year-round family events.
+Here, massive Biomes housing the largest rainforest in captivity, serve as a backdrop to the site's striking contemporary gardens.

 'To explore our dependence on the natural world, to use that understanding to excite people into delivering transformation where they live and to ask really serious questions about what a great future might look like for all of us.'

 Tim Smit, Co-Founder of the Eden Project, and Executive Chairman of Eden Project

 Sustainability is conveyed through the education of visitors and school children, and by providing examples of sustainability in action through the practices and methods used across the Eden site.